HomearrowResourcesarrowContent Hubarrow5 things about supported decision-making

 Support with decision-making can come from family, friends, and other peers.
 Support can also come from service providers or other people, such as advocates.
 Supported decision-making looks different for each person.

-Here are five useful things to know about supported decision-making.
+Here are five things to know about supported decision making.

 #1 Why supported decision-making is important